 Table 2.
-Strengths, Opportunities, and Challenges

-Partnership and cooperation with other public and private organizations with complementary functions and authority.
-Strengths District water management lands and other public lands that protect water quality, floodplains, water recharge, and ecosystem health and productivity.
-J Technical capability and long-term outlook.
-Altitude long-term outlook.
-Ability to leverage external funding.
-Improved permitting regulations for statewide consistency and streamlining.
-Progress of minimum flows and minimum water levels (MFLs) program.
-Potential to acquire floodplain and recharge areas to protect springs, surface waters, and groundwater resources.
-More comprehensive hydrologic data collection and monitoring.
-Additional springs and other sensitive resource protection projects.
-Opportunities Potential to enhance water conservation and continued development of alternative water supply sources, such as reuse.
-Funding resources to restore and protect the Gulf of Mexico and related natural resources, and other funding to match and extend existing funds.
-Identify and acquire new technology, data sources, and analytical methods.
-Out-of-state water withdrawals.
-Saltwater intrusion in groundwater aquifers serving coastal communities.
-Water quality issues at some springs and other water resources.
-Rising demands for potable water for people, business, and agriculture.
-Challenges Fragmentation of wetlands and other water-related habitats.
-Nonpoint source pollution.
-Hydrologic, water quality, and water use data gaps.
-Infrastructure project funding limitations, particularly on the part of financially disadvantaged small local governments.
+Strengths s, Opportunities, and Challenges Strengths Partnerships and cooperation with other public and private organizations with complementary functions and authority District water management lands and other public lands that protect water quality, floodplains, water recharge, and ecosystem health and productivity Technical capability, efficiency, and long-term outlook Ability to leverage external funding Improved permitting regulations for statewide consistency and streamlining In-house technical expertise for the minimum flows and minimum water levels (MFLs) program Opportunities Potential to acquire floodplain and recharge areas to protect springs, surface waters, and groundwater resources Technological improvements to enhance hydrologic data collection and data management Additional springs and other sensitive resource protection projects Potential to enhance water conservation and continued development of alternative water supply sources, such as reuse Funding resources to restore and protect the Gulf of Mexico and related natural resources, and other funding to match and extend existing funds Identify and acquire new technology, data sources, and analytical methods Challenges Out-of-state water withdrawals Concerns for long-term saltwater intrusion in groundwater aquifers serving some coastal communities Water quality issues at some springs and other water resources Rising demands for potable water for people, business, and agriculture Fragmentation of wetlands and other water-related habitats Nonpoint source pollution Hydrologic, water quality, and water use data gaps Infrastructure project funding limitations, particularly on the part of financially disadvantaged small local governments

-The District consistently leverages strengths and endeavors to capitalize on opportunities through program activities.
+2020 SWMP Introduction | 3 The District consistently leverages strengths and endeavors to capitalize on opportunities through program activities.
 Challenges are acknowledged in the selection of strategic priorities, related goals, and success indicators, and in the programs and projects chosen for implementation.